Olympic Park railway line: Abattoirs branch

 The line opened on 31 July 1911 as the Abattoirs branch off the Main Suburban railway line to the abattoirs and State Brickworks at Homebush Bay (now Sydney Olympic Park).
 It branched off via a triangular junction behind Flemington Maintenance Depot making it accessible from the Metropolitan Goods line.

 Two bridges carried the line over the Great Western Highway.
-On 11 January 1915, the Metropolitan Meat Platforms opened.
-Further platforms opened at Abattoirs in December 1926, Brickworks in December 1939 and Pippita in October 1940 to serve a Commonwealth Aircraft Corporation factory.
+On 11 January 1915, opened.
+Further stations opened at in December 1926, in December 1939 and Pippita in October 1940 to serve a Commonwealth Aircraft Corporation factory.
 Sidings on the line served Dairy Farmers and Ford.

 On 27 February 1968, the three kilometre Homebush Saleyards Yard opened to service new cattle and sheep pens built to replace facilities at Flemington just beyond the Great Western Highway crossing.
 The loop was electrified to allow 46 class locomotives to operate services from the Main Western and Main Northern lines to the saleyards.

 Passenger services were operated by CPH railmotors operating from Sandown via Lidcombe until November 1984.
 On 9 November 1984, the line beyond the Homebush Saleyards closed.
-After this the line (now only going to Pippita) would be served by Single Deck Suburban "Red Rattlers".
+After this the line (now only going to Pippita) would be served by Single Deck Suburban single deck stock.

 The Saleyards Loop closed on 22 June 1991.
 Pippita continued to be served by a sole daily service to Central until 20 October 1995, operated in its later days by a V set.
 Only traces of the line remain beyond Pippita.
 The Dairy Farmers siding is still connected to the present-day Up Homebush Bay West Fork track, complete with catch points and a shunt signal.
 Remnants of the track can also be seen between the siding and the western bridge across the Great Western Highway.
 There is no trace of the line past here.